boostorg/leaf/doc/whitepaper.md

 The above function computes a `float` value based on the contents of the specified file, reserving a single `INVALID_VALUE` (possibly a NaN) to allow the caller to effectively inspect the *failure flag*.

-In case of failure to `open()`, our function stays out of the way: the error code is communicated from `open()` (which sets the `errno`) *directly* to an *error-handling* function up the call stack (which examines the `errno` in order to understand the failure), while the return value of each intermediate function needs only communicate a single bit of data (the *failure flag*).
+In case of failure to `open()`, our function stays out of the way: the error code is communicated from `open()` (which sets the `errno`) *directly* to an *error handling* function up the call stack (which examines the `errno` in order to understand the failure), while the return value of each intermediate function needs only communicate a single bit of data (the *failure flag*).

-The major drawback of this appoach is that the *failure flag* is not communicated uniformly, which means that *error-neutral* functions can't check for errors generically (e.g. each layer needs to know about the different `INVALID_VALUE`s).
+The major drawback of this appoach is that the *failure flag* is not communicated uniformly, which means that *error neutral* functions can't check for errors generically (e.g. each layer needs to know about the different `INVALID_VALUE`s).

 ### 6.2.
 C++ Exceptions